the1lab/1lab/src/Cat/Diagram/Monad/Limits.lagda.md

 What we must do, essentially, is prove that $\lim (U \circ F)$ admits an algebra structure, much like we did for products of groups.
-In this, we'll use two auxilliary cones over $U \circ F$, one with underlying object given by $M(\lim (U \circ F))$ and one by $M^2(\lim (U \circ F))$.
+In this, we'll use two auxiliary cones over $U \circ F$, one with underlying object given by $M(\lim (U \circ F))$ and one by $M^2(\lim (U \circ F))$.
 We construct the one with a single $M$ first, and re-use its maps in the construction of the one with $M^2$.